Ottawa in 2050: Extreme weather events

 - Tornadoes in 2018 and 2019 caused extensive damage to property and power outages.

-- A prolonged extreme heat event that latest six days in July 2018.
+- A prolonged extreme heat event that lasted six days in July 2018.
 On Canada Day, at the hottest time of the day, humidex levels made it feel like 47 degrees Celsius.

 What we are expecting